Fatal Yukon grizzly bear attack on woman, baby needs full investigation: expert

 “It would be valuable to try to understand why it happened, if that can be determined through a careful re-creation of the events.”

+One of Theoret’s former soccer teammates also remembered her as positive, friendly and energetic.

+“We are very saddened by the news of her death,” said Barbara Chamberlin.

-Servheen, who has investigated the last eight fatal grizzly bear attacks in the United States, said it could be a number of scenarios.
+Servheen, who has investigated the last eight fatal grizzly bear attacks in the United States, said there could be a number of scenarios for the fatal attack.

-“It could be a surprise encounter where perhaps they were walking around the cabin and a bear was coming around a corner and they surprised a bear at close range,” he said.
+“It could be a surprise encounter where perhaps they were walking around the cabin and … surprised a bear at close range,” he said.

-“It could be a case where a bear was hungry and seeking food around the cabin and perhaps looking for something to eat.
-It could have tried to attack them and prey on them.
-There have been cases like that in the past.”
+“It could be a case where a bear was hungry and seeking food around the cabin … It could have tried to attack them and prey on them.”

 Those theories could be sorted out with an investigation that looks at the movements of the people and the bear, he suggested.

-Servheen said the investigators should also look at the condition of the bear.
+Servheen said investigators should also look at the condition of the bear.

 “Was he in poor shape?
 Was he old?
 Did he have bad teeth?” he said.
 “Those types of things can give you information about the potential motivation of the bear.”

-“A bear that is not in good shape tends to not want to go into the den and is still out looking for food.
-They become stressed looking for food at this time of year,” said Servheen.

-The coroner’s office said its investigation into the deaths of Theoret and her child is ongoing.
+“There will be a necropsy on the bear so the conservation officers or the vet will be able to say if the bear was in good condition or poor condition.”

+But it could be difficult to figure out exactly what happened because there are no witnesses, he added.

-The RCMP, its forensic identification section and the Yukon government’s Environment Department are assisting.
+The RCMP, its forensic identification section and the Yukon government’s Environment Department are assisting the coroner’s office in its investigation.

 Colette Derworiz, The Canadian Press